AI-generated

 Provisions

-- Article 814 of the Civil Code — Requires that in case of any insertion, cancellation, erasure, or alteration in a holographic will, the testator must authenticate the same by his full signature; this was the central statutory provision used to void the entire will due to the unauthenticated change of the sole heir.
+• Article 814, Civil Code — States that in case of any insertion, cancellation, erasure, or alteration in a holographic will, the testator must authenticate the same by his full signature.
+Applied strictly by the SC: because the alteration substituting the sole heir lacked the testatrix's full signature, the alteration is void.
+Since it was the only substantial provision, the entire will is void.